 Distracted driving has become a significant public safety issue in the United States, particularly as cell phones and other personal electronic devices have become more ubiquitous.
 According to data released by the Centers for Disease Control and Prevention (CDC), more than 1,060 people are injured each day in accidents involving distracted drivers.
+(Did you just become one of the 1,060?
+You may need our Daytona Beach Tow Truck Guide)

 Statistics indicate that distracted drivers are much more likely to be involved in accidents, and many states have passed laws limiting the use of cell phones in an effort to reduce the incidence of distracted driving accidents.
 Unfortunately, accidents caused by cell phone use continue to occur in spite of these measures, sometimes with disastrous results for those involved.